Classroom Organization Tips for Teachers

 Splendid Weekly Sorting Drawers

 Planning tip: I used to plan my teaching week on a Thursday afternoon!
-I would always force myself to plan and organise any photocopying or finding any particular hands-on activities for the following week’s topics that afternoon.
+I would always force myself to plan and organize any photocopying or finding any particular hands-on activities for the following week’s topics that afternoon.
 Once all the photocopying and sorting was done, I would then use a drawer set up like the photo below to sort it all.
-Not only did I feel somewhat organised, but if for some reason I was away, it was much easier to plan for the relief teacher.
+Not only did I feel somewhat organized, but if for some reason I was away, it was much easier to plan for the substitute.

-To create the drawer set up below, use a set of five desk drawers (I purchased this one from Kmart).
+To create the drawer set up below, use a set of five desk drawers (I purchased this one from Target).
 Then, use some washi tape to decorate each drawer (who doesn’t love a bit of washi tape?).
-Finally, you can use any of our customisable tray labels to create the days of the week.
+Finally, you can use any of our customizable tray labels to create the days of the week.

 Once downloaded, I printed these tray labels two to a page to get the correct size for the drawers.

 This idea is not one that I had come across when I was teaching!
 But I would absolutely use it if I was still in the classroom.
 Of course, the documents that you file in each of these manilla folders would not be of the confidential type.
 I would actually put my students work samples in there for the term.
 Making them easily accessible for meetings that you may have for that particular student.
 The front compartments of the dish drying rack could be used for pencils or name tags – whatever you may need handy on your desk during the day.

 You could use our range of customizable name tags to label each folder (I used the 16 name tags to a page option).